dskycloud/codedex/README.md

+#🎓 Codedex JavaScript Projects

-This repository contains my JavaScript learning projects completed as part of the [Codedex](https://codedex.io) course.
+Welcome to my JavaScript Learning Projects repository! 🌟 This repo contains a collection of coding exercises and mini-projects I completed as part of the Codedex course.